 Would you Rather

-A quick game of Would you Rather is a great way to start or even end a Zoom call with your class.
-Students can vote which they would rather do by assigning a number to each item.
+A quick game of Would you Rather is a great way to start or end a Zoom call with your class.
+Students can vote on which they would rather do by assigning a number to each item.
 The students can hold up a 1 or a 2 with their fingers to give their answers.

-Students love playing Kahoot at school so why not play it on Zoom?
+Students love playing Kahoot at school, so why not play it on Zoom?
 To do this, you will need to log into your Kahoot account and find your Kahoot to host.
 Then, connect to Zoom and make sure the webcam, microphone, and speaker are turned on.
 Next, click play to launch the kahoot so the lobby is showing with the game PIN.
 After that, share your screen, so those joining can all see the game PIN.
 Finally, host the Kahoot as usual, taking care to not speak over the music that plays during the timer countdown – you can either: wait until the final answer responses are shown to talk, or mute your speaker to talk over the game music.
 Click here to read more Kahoot tips.

 Lighten the mood and tell some jokes.
 Take turns being the speaker to share the joke with the class.
 Fun and simple!
+Click here for kid-approved jokes and riddles!

 Mystery bag is another fun way to begin or end a Zoom call.
 It’s also great for practicing inferencing skills!
 Place a “mystery item” in a paper bag and give the class clues as to what it might be.
 Students take turns guessing what the mystery item is.
 This can also be done with a student giving the clues and having the mystery item at their house.
+Read this post for a free mystery bag activity!

 The whiteboard option inside of Zoom can be great for creating visual for your students as you teach.
 The teacher and the students can engage on this whiteboard if you allow it.
 Try white boarding math problems or have a student use annotation to highlight items such as grammar mistakes in a paper you’re sharing.